 Shells of molluscs such as oysters, mussels, snails, and crabs are unable to form, as the acids eat away at them in their softer, developing stages.

+Scientists prior hope for a positive wave of ‘tropicalisation’ – where coral reefs would replace cool water kelp forests – is dwindling.
 The growth of reef-forming corals depends on stable water pH levels.
-If this environment isn’t available, we risk losing marine life in all areas.
+If this environment isn’t available, we risk losing marine life in almost all areas.